aaronNGi/bar.sh/README.md

 3. `/etc/bar`
 4. `/usr/local/etc/bar`

-The module directory can also be set in `bar.conf`.
+The module directory can also be set in `bar.rc`.

 ### Enabling or disabling modules